pavlenex/blog-1/blog/_posts/nbxplorer-postgres.md

 * For most of our users, the update will be fast, no more than a 1-5 minutes.
 * The migration for the mainnet demo server online since september 2018 is taking around 1H and has only around 44K transactions and 620K addresses.
 * For a few big users (exchanges and big businesses), I expect the migration to take a few more hours.

+For those using the docker deployment, you can monitor the migration with `docker logs generated_postgres_1 -f`.

 You can see more information on [NBXplorer's migration documentation](https://github.com/dgarage/NBXplorer/tree/master/docs/Postgres-Migration.md).